 In 2010 Rev Tony Shrimpton, a retired Methodist Minister living in Maldon and former superintendent of the Chelmsford Circuit, agreed to become the minister of the Church on a part time basis.
 This followed a reduction in Circuit ministers to three following the departure of Rev David Faulkner.
 During his ministry the Church family began to grow again and for the first time for many years, new people were accepted into Membership.
 The 100th anniversary of the Church was celebrated through a series of events, concerts and reunion services.
 House groups were reformed and began to meet regularly.
 A new mission statement was adopted by the Church Council ' Seeking to love and serve God in the Community and the wider world'.
 During this period the church became re-vitalised and new families began to worship regularly.
 Children's work continued to be an important part of the church's outreach through Messy Church and Craft club for junior school age children.
 Rev Shrimpton retired from active ministry of the church in 2014 when, being unable to secure a full time minister, a methodist minsiter from South Africa, Rev Mike Crockett, dedicated the final year of his 6 yr ministry in the UK to Broomfield and another Church in the Circuit.
 Rev Mike returned to S. Africa in June 2015 and the church was without a minister until September 2015 when Rev Abe Konadu-Yiadom ( Rev Abe) took up her first ministerial appointment in the Chelmsford Circuit with responsibility for Broomfield and Moulsham Lodge churches after training at the joint Anglican/Methodist seminary in Birmingham.
 During this time the membership of the church was 54.

 Rev Abe became seriously ill in August 2016 and was unable to minister to the church for several months until Easter 2017.
 Due to the retirement of ministers in the Circuit from September 2017 there would be only the Superintendent minister ( Rev Mike Lewis, and Rev Abe Konadu-Yiadom who was still a probationer presbyter) .
 The Methodist church Probationers Committee decided that she would be better supported as a probationer in a Circuit with more ministerial support to enable her to complete her probationary period.
-Following her departure in August 2017.
-Rev Mike Lewis assumed pastoral responsibility for the church until his retirement in August 2019.
+Following her departure in August 2017. the Circuit was unable to obtain a new minister so Rev Mike Lewis (superintendent Minister) assumed pastoral responsibility for the church as well as the four other Central Chelmsford Churches at Trinity, Hall Street and Moulsham Lodge until his retirement in August 2019.